Eagles

 Madagascar Serpent-eagles

 The Madagascar Serpent-eagles, Serpentaire de Madagascar, or Culebrera Azor (Eutriorchis astur) is a species of bird of prey in the Accipitridae family.
 It is monotypic within the genus Eutriorchis.
 It is endemic to Madagascar.
+For more information, see our guide on birds of prey.

 It inhabits subtropical or tropical moist lowland forests.
 The continued existence of this species is threatened by habitat destruction.